Yunyang, Shiyan

 Yunyang District (郧阳区 (鄖陽區, Yúnyáng Qū)), formerly Yun County or Yunxian (郧县 (鄖縣, Yún Xiàn)), is a district of the prefecture-level city of Shiyan in northwestern Hubei Province, China.
 It borders the provinces of Henan (to the northeast) and Shaanxi (to the north and west).
-The district spans an area of 3,863 square kilometers, and has a population of 558,355 as of 2010.
+The district spans an area of 3,863 square kilometers, and has a population of 395,222 as of 2020.

-In 1992 crania of a species of Homo were found, dated to 900,000 years ago, and showing features of both Homo erectus and Homo sapiens.
+In 1992, the Yunxian Man, two crania of a species of Homo, were found, dated to 900,000 years ago, and showing features of both Homo erectus and Homo sapiens.

 Geography

 Approximately 60% of the district is forested.

 The Han River runs through the district, as well as its tributary Du River, and the Tao River.

 Climate

 Administrative divisions

 The district administers 16 towns, 3 townships, and 1 township-level forestry area.

 The district's 16 towns are Anyang, Yangxipu, Qingqu, Baisangguan, Nanhuatang, Bailang, Liudong, Tanshan, Meipu, Qingshan, Chadian, Liubei, Baoxia, Hujiaying, Tanjiawan, and Chengguan.

 The district's 3 townships are Daliu Township, Wufeng Township, and Yeda Township.

 The district also administers the Hongyanbei Forestry Area (红岩背林场), which operates as a township-level division.